Home » Curriculum » A Levels

 A Level Subject Choices and Structure

-Students study three subjects (plus English for students with English as a second language) during the two-year A level qualification, choosing one from each subject block:
+Students study three subjects (plus English for students with English as a second language) during the two-year A Level qualification, choosing one from each subject block:

-September Start Subjects
+January 2026 Start Subjects

 Block A